unomena/restlet-sites/modules/com.restlet/learn/guide/2.3/extensions/apispark/introspector.md

 ~~~~
 SYNOPSIS
-    org.restlet.ext.apispark.Introspector [options] APPLICATION
+       org.restlet.ext.apispark.Introspector [options] [--language swagger SWAGGER DEFINITION URL/PATH | APPLICATION]
-    org.restlet.ext.apispark.Introspector -l swagger [options] SWAGGER
+       org.restlet.ext.apispark.Introspector --create [options] [--language swagger SWAGGER DEFINITION URL/PATH |
+       APPLICATION]
+       org.restlet.ext.apispark.Introspector --newVersion --descriptor descriptorId [options] [--language swagger
+       SWAGGER DEFINITION URL/PATH | APPLICATION]
+       org.restlet.ext.apispark.Introspector --updateStrategy strategy --descriptor descriptorId --version versionId
-    DEFINITION URL/PATH
+       [options] [--language swagger SWAGGER DEFINITION URL/PATH | APPLICATION]
 DESCRIPTION
-    Publish to the APISpark platform the description of your Web API,
-    represented by APPLICATION, the full canonical name of your Restlet or JAX-RS
+       Publish to the APISpark platform the description of your Web API, represented by APPLICATION, the full name of
-    application class or by the swagger definition available on the  URL/PATH.
+       your Restlet or JAX-RS application class or by the swagger definition available on the  URL/PATH
-    If the whole process is successfull, it displays the url of the
+       If the whole process is successfull, it displays the url of the corresponding documentation.
-    corresponding documentation.
 OPTIONS
        -h, --help
               Prints this help.
-    -u, --username
+       -u, --username username
               The mandatory APISpark user name.
-    -p, --password
+       -p, --password password
               The mandatory APISpark user secret key.
-    -c, --component
+       -c, --component commponent class
-        The optional full canonical name of your Restlet Component class.
+              The optional full name of your Restlet Component class.
+This allows to collect some other data, such as
-        This allows to collect some other data, such as the endpoint.
+              the endpoint.
+       -C, --create
+              Creates a new descriptor from introspection.
+Is set to true if neither newVersion nor updateStrategy
+              are specified.
+       -n, --newVersion
+              Creates a new version of the descriptor identified by descriptor
-    -d, --definition
+       -d, --descriptor descriptorId
-        The optional id of an existing definition hosted by APISpark you
-        want to update with this new documentation.
+              The optional identifier of an existing descriptor hosted by APISpark you want to update with this new
+              documentation.
+Required if updateStrategy or newVersion are specified.
+       -U, --updateStrategy strategy
+              Updates the descriptor version specified by descriptor and version with given strategy.
+If no strategy is
+              specified, add strategy is selected by default.
+               Strategies available:
+               add:
+              new objects will be added to the APISpark's descriptor, primitive fields of existing objects will be
+              updated.
+Nothing will be deleted.
+               reset: deletes all the information in the descriptor
+              on APISpark's and fills it again with introspected definition.
+       -v, --version versionId
+              The version of the descriptor to be updated.
+Required if updateStrategy is specified.
-    -l, --language
+       -l, --language languageName
-        The optional name of the description language of the definition
-        you want to upload.
-Possible value: swagger
+              The optional name of the description language of the definition you want to upload.
+Possible value:
+              swagger
        -v, --verbose
               The optional parameter switching the process to a verbose mode

 ~~~~